mehrankamal/provision/README.md

 1. Install ansible using the package manager
 3. Clone this repository
-2. For full installation use `ansible-playbook -t full --ask-become-pass --ask-vault-pass -vvvv local.yaml`
+2. For full installation use `ansible-playbook -t full --ask-become-pass --ask-vault-pass -vvv local.yaml`

 ## Warning: